YuSugihara/ancseq/README.md

 ### Example 3 : Running ancseq for codon sequence alignment

 **!!!WARNING!!!** IQ-TREE implements codon substitution models.
-However, it might take too long to build phylogenetic tree, depending on the alignment you input.
-In that case, we would recommend running ancseq in DNA mode. anceseq can calculate the probabilities of each codon in DNA mode.
+However, it might take too long to build a phylogenetic tree depending on the alignment you input.
+In that case, we recommend running ancseq in DNA mode. ancseq can calculate the probabilities of each codon in DNA mode.

 ```bash
 ancseq -s test_codon.fasta \